 The Denver suburb Cherry Hills Village is one of the most expensive in the United States according to Bloomberg’s 2020 report.

-That’s it for this list of the best neighborhoods Denver Colorado has to offer … according to this local anyway!
-Scroll down and leave a comment letting me know which is your favorite.
+That’s it for this list of the best neighborhoods in Denver, Colorado… according to this local anyway!
+Scroll down and leave a comment letting me know which ones you think are the best neighborhoods.